Pink ponies and heroes featured in Rotary's annual 'Let's Sing' junior choir competition

 The final act of the evening were last year’s winners, from St Norberts Catholic Primary School with musical director Paul Gilbert.
 It was clear from the opening notes that St Norberts were determined to hold on to their crown, with ‘Sing’, followed by ‘Hero is my Middle Name’.

 The judges had a tough time, scoring each choir on several criteria, including their technical skills and harmonies.
+All three choirs had been a pleasure to listen to, and performed well in groups as well as soloists.

 After a nail-biting 15 minutes, it was announced that St Norberts had won, with particular praise for ‘Hero is my Middle Name’, which they performed as an encore.